 Inventory Line of Credit

 If you aren’t looking for a lump sum of cash to buy inventory with, consider a business line of credit.
-You are approved for a certain credit limit but you can borrow up to that full amount and repay it.
-This is great if you have continual inventory purchasing needs.
+You are approved for a certain credit limit — and you can borrow up to that full amount and repay it.
+This ability is useful if your inventory purchasing needs fluctuate throughout the year.

 Some financing lenders specialize in inventory factoring.
 In this case, you sell your purchase orders or accounts receivable to purchase the inventory you need to fulfill the order.
 The lender takes a fee.